 So what can happen if a person with bad intentions takes over your crowdlending investment account?
 Depending on the platform your money could potentially be withdrawn to another person’s account.
 In reality, it’s not very easy to do, since the crowdlending platform will normally always verify your bank account.
 Loans could also be sold with a huge discount resulting in a huge loss for you.

 So what can you do to protect your investments?
 First of all make sure to use a strong password with a combination of lower and uppercase characters, symbols, and numbers.
 Not only should your password be strong, but you should also not repeat the same password on multiple crowdlending sites.
 If someone gets access to one of your reused passwords they will have access to everything.
 It’s also important that you have a strong password on your e-mail since your e-mail is often used to reset passwords of the platforms you are using.
 Secondly consider activating two-factor authorization, which increases security.
-Platforms like Mintos and Fastinvest already have this feature activated.
+Platforms like Mintos already have this feature activated.
 Last but not least be attentive to suspicious transactions on your account, even an unknown ingoing money transfer can be a sign of something that’s not right.

 Your own greed is one of the biggest risks in P2P Lending as well as in other types of investments.
 On the quest for higher and higher returns, your own greed might lead to several risky investment decisions.

 Investing more than you can afford to lose